 What lenders should have done was undertaken not only the initial affordability checks but also they should have conducted the same checks each time the loan was extended or rolled over.
 But, unfortunately, a lot of lenders didn’t do any further affordability checks before allowing a customer to roll their loan over.

-Common sense suggests that if a customer cannot afford to pay the whole loan back at the end of month 1, they are unlikely to be able to afford to repay on subsequent months.
-Of course it was very much in the lenders interest to allow their customers to roll over as it made them more money.
+Common sense suggests that if a customer cannot afford to pay the whole loan back at the end of month 1, they are unlikely to be able to afford to repay in subsequent months.
+Of course, it was very much in the lender's interest to allow their customers to roll over as it made them more money.
 They only needed a customer to roll over around 3 times and they had their money back.
 Every rollover after that was profit, so even if they never got their capital back, if the customer had rolled over at least 4 times they were safe.